michtesar/asymmetry_toolbox/README.md

 2016 Ceske Budejovice<br>

 ## Sources from web
-More to read at my [blog](https://neurosciencemike.wordpress.com/2016/07/20/frontal-alpha-asymmetry-toolbox-for-eeglab/)
+More to read at my [blog](https://neurosciencemike.wordpress.com/2016/07/20/frontal-alpha-asymmetry-toolbox-for-eeglab/) or [youtube](https://www.youtube.com/embed/d6AwX5Jnsr0)

-Or

-[youtube](https://www.youtube.com/embed/d6AwX5Jnsr0)

 # How does it works?